mvandermade/handy-commando/gradle-windows.md

 - In my case this is %USERPROFILE%\gradle-6.5.1\bin
 - Therefore I added ```%USERPROFILE%\gradle-6.5.1\bin``` to the user path.
 - Check the file windows-path-variables.md to check how to to so

+# Run
+In a new empty folder simply type in the command prompt: ```gradle```.
+- You should be greeted by a working gradle !